 Q1.
 Does the Home Care Registry have a Help Desk?

 A. Yes.
 Help is available by e-mail at HCREG@health.state.ny.us and by phone 518-408-1297.

 A. The HCR is mandated by Chapter 594 of the Laws of 2008.
 It is part of an ongoing effort to ensure that the individuals employed by home care agencies to provide home care services have been properly trained and are suitable to provide services to New Yorkers in their homes.
 The HCR, when fully operational, will also be a tool that the public can use to get more information on potential home care workers.

 Q3.
 Are Assisted Living Programs (ALPs) subject to HCR requirements?

 A. ALPs combine an adult care facility (ACF) with a home care agency.
-Home care agencies and the PCAs and HHAs that they employ are subject to HCR requirements.
+Home care agencies and the Personal Care Aides (PCAs) and Home Health Aides (HHAs) that they employ are subject to HCR requirements.
 Adult care facilities and their employees are not subject to HCR requirements.

 Q4.
 How does the public get to the HCR?

 A. The public can access the HCR through the DOH public Web site at www.health.ny.gov.